dojo/docs/dojo/isArray.rst

             } else {
                 // no chance, this can't be an array: dojo.attr(resultDiv, "innerHTML",
-                    "No chance, 't' can't be an array with such a value.<br />Try another button.");
+                    "No chance: 't' can't be an array with such a value.<br />Try another button.");

                 // Change the backgroundColor:
                 dojo.style(resultDiv, {